User Guide: Navigating Our Archives

 Access to Physical Materials

-Remember that what you see online are descriptions of archival materials.
-To view the actual documents, photographs, or objects contact us to arrange a research visit.
+What you see online are scans of archival materials.
+To view original documents, photographs, or objects, please contact us to arrange a visit.
+Note: due to limited space and consolidation efforts, some items have been scanned and are no longer part of the physical collection.

 This guide covers the basic features of our archives system.
 For more detailed information about specific functions or if you encounter any issues, please don't hesitate to contact us.